 Representative Value Chain: Banking

 The information technology challenges in delivering these AI applications at scale across the enterprise are daunting.
-Based on C3.ai’s decade of experience helping global organizations apply enterprise AI across multiple industries – including manufacturing, aerospace, oil and gas, defense, healthcare, and utilities – we have identified and codified 10 core capabilities for a complete enterprise AI platform, described below.
-In a following section, we have organized the specific requirements for each of the 10 core capabilities in a convenient, comprehensive Enterprise AI Requirements Checklist.
+Based on C3 AI’s decade of experience helping global organizations apply enterprise AI across multiple industries – including manufacturing, aerospace, oil and gas, defense, healthcare, and utilities – we have identified and codified 10 core capabilities for a complete enterprise AI platform, described below.
+In a companion document, the Enterprise AI Buyer’s Guide, we have organized the specific requirements for each of the 10 core capabilities into a convenient, comprehensive Enterprise AI Requirements Checklist.

 Process re-engineering across a company’s business requires integrating data from numerous systems and sensors into a unified federated data image, and keeping that data image current in near real-time as data changes occur.
 The baseline capability required is aggregation and processing of rapidly growing petabyte-scale datasets continuously harvested from thousands of disparate legacy IT systems, internet sources, and multi-million sensor networks.
 In the case of one Fortune 500 manufacturer, for example, the magnitude of the data aggregation problem is 50 petabytes fragmented across 5,000 systems representing customer, dealer, claims, ordering, pricing, product design, engineering, planning, manufacturing, control systems, accounting, human resources, logistics, and supplier systems fragmented by mergers and acquisitions, product lines, geographies and customer engagement channels (i.e., online, stores, call center, field).